Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Introduction

-These different problem settings motivate the need to incorporate limited flexibility within the decision making process.
-More specifically, two-stage stochastic programming is a {\it restriction} of a partially adaptive setting by providing a static policy for the first stage variables, whereas the multi-stage stochastic programming is a {\it relaxation} to the desired setting by resulting in a fully flexible solution.
-Therefore, in this paper, we focus on the analysis of an adaptive two-stage approach by optimally determining the time to revise each decision requiring limited flexibility.
-We note that in all of these approaches, full flexibility is considered for the remainder decisions that can be adjusted in each time period as uncertainty is revealed.
+These different problem settings motivate the need to incorporate limited flexibility within the decision-making processes.
+Here, two-stage stochastic programming is a {\it restriction} of a partially adaptive setting by providing a static policy for the first-stage variables, whereas multi-stage stochastic programming is a {\it relaxation} to the desired setting by resulting in a fully flexible solution.
+To address problem settings requiring limited flexibility, we propose a partially adaptive stochastic programming approach, in which the stage times are not predetermined but considered as part of the optimization problem. {Specifically, for each decision with limited adaptability, a {\it revision point} is determined in advance (as a here-and-now decision), where the corresponding decisions are determined at the beginning of the planning until their own revision times, and the remainder of the decisions until the end of the planning horizon are then adjusted at these revision times with respect to the uncertainty realized thus far.} These revision points are optimally determined for each decision requiring limited flexibility, which is the novelty of our formulation.
+We refer to this approach as {\it adaptive two-stage stochastic programming}. {Figure \ref{fig:AdaptiveTSVisualisation} provides a conceptual illustration of the proposed framework over decisions with limited flexibility against the existing stochastic programming approaches.}